SaneMethod/jquery-ajax-localstorage-cache/README.md

 * isCacheValid
 	* This function must return true or false.
 On false, the cached response is removed.
 	* Default: null
+* isResponseValid
+    * This function must return a 'truthy' value (boolean, or coercable to boolean).
+On falsey, the response from the server is not cached.
+    * Default: null

 ## Notes